 This is a misinterpretation of the consensus on the value of animal studies.
-For regulatory purposes, evidence of carcinogenicity in animals is accepted as evidence of potential carcinogenicity to humans.
-The regulation of 2.3.7.8-TCDD is based on animal test data.
+For regulatory purposes, evidence of carcinogenicity in animals is accepted as evidence of potential carcinogenicity in bumans.
+The regulation of 2,3,7,8-TCDD is based on animal test data.
 However, only epidemiologic studies can determine whether phenoxy herbicides and dioxin are actually causing cancer in human beings.
 There is certainly no consensus that quantitative predictions can be drawn from animal data to cancer risks in humans.

-REVIEWS OF EVIDENCE FOR POSSIBLE ADVERSZ HEALTH EFFECTS
+REVIEWS OF EVIDENCE FOR POSSIBLE ADVERSE HEALTH EFFECTS

-Most of the report consists of discussions of specific diseases and the studies that support an association of phenoxy herbicides and dioxin with each of them.
+Most of the report consists of discussions of specific diseases and the studies that support an association of phenoxy herbicids and dioxin with each of them.
 Studies that do not support associations are rarely mentioned.
-As discussed above, no indication us given of how overall determinations of an association were made.
+As discussed above, no indication is given of how overall determinations of an association were made.